himanshus110/Sentiment-Analysis-of-Restaurant-Reviews/README.md

 The dataset for this project was obtained from Kaggle and has been uploaded in this repository.
 You may also find the Dataset at this link: https://www.kaggle.com/datasets/vigneshwarsofficial/reviews

-In this project, I used Natural Language Processing on the dataset
+In this project, I did Natural Language Processing on the dataset and then used the Multinomial Naive Bayes Algorithm to build a model.

-The sentiment analysis is a classification because the output should be either positive or negative.
-I used the Multinomial Naive Bayes Algorithm in this project for classification.
+The sentiment analysis is a classification problem because the output should either be positive or negative.

 Multinomial Naive Bayes: Naive Bayes Classifier Algorithm is a family of probabilistic algorithms based on applying Bayes’ theorem with the “naive” assumption of conditional independence between every pair of a feature.
 Bayes theorem calculates probability P(c|x) where c is the class of the possible outcomes and x is the given instance which has to be classified, representing some certain features.